 eAccess System User’s Guide

-Manuals are available at the Clerk’s office or through the Supreme Court of Virginia website http://www.courts.state.va.us/legal.html
+Manuals are available at the Clerk’s office.

 Individual Reports noted at audit steps are available from the Clerk in either hardcopy or electronic format.

 6–1 Planning

 Develop an understanding of the Internal Control procedures as they relate to all daily, weekly and monthly required financial procedures.
 Clerks of Court are responsible for having sufficient controls and procedures in place to satisfy statutory requirements and prevent fraud, misuse, or loss of funds and assets.
 Evaluate the efficacy of these controls within the operation of the office through discussion with management and review of applicable system manuals, to include but not limited to, the Financial Accounting Manual (provided by the Clerk) and local guidelines.